Fearless Hyena Part II: Background

 When film producer Willie Chan left the Lo Wei Motion Picture Company to join Golden Harvest, he advised Jackie Chan to decide for himself whether or not to stay with Lo Wei.
 Chan began work on the film, but then broke his contract and joined Golden Harvest.
 This prompted Lo to blackmail him with triads, and to blame Willie Chan for his star's departure.
 The dispute was resolved with the help of fellow actor and director Jimmy Wang Yu, allowing Chan to stay with Golden Harvest.

 In order to complete the film, Lo hired stunt doubles to take Chan's place in the remainder of the film, and used alternative takes and reused footage from the first film.
 Chan mentions that the end product of the film was so bad that he even tried to stop it from being released by going to court, but Lo released the film regardless.

 Plot

-Two cousins, Cheng Lung (Jackie Chan) and Tung (Austin Wai), get together to avenge the death of their fathers, who were killed by two rivals.
+The story opens with two members of the brotherhood and their two male children being chased by Heaven, Earth, and miscellaneous bad guys.
+The two members get away separately with their children.
+20 years later, we see Cheng Lung (Jackie Chan) as he hunts frogs and snakes and keeps them in his pants.
+You learn he was one of the boys.
+The other is Lung's slacking cousin Tung (Austin Wai) who uses windmill-driven levers to deliver things to and from bedside, even a chamberpot and breakfast.

+Two cousins team up to avenge the cold-blooded murder of their respective paternal figures, who were slain by the two aforementioned age-old arch enemies Heaven and Earth in hot pursuit while slaughtering the entire Yin-Yang brotherhood along with them.
+After the unfortunate and untimely loss of his father, Lung's long-lost uncle resurfaces.
+The two slacking Kung Fu prodigies then endeavor to fight the "devil" duo to the death.